CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/getting-started.md

    ![](./media/gs-4.png)

-1. Welcome to **Microsoft Fabric**!
-You're now ready to start building your real-time intelligence solution using Eventhouse, Eventstream, Lakehouse, and Data Activator.
+1. Welcome to **Azure Portal**!
+You're now ready to start building your proactive customer care agent using Azure AI Foundry, Azure AI Language, Azure OpenAI, Logic Apps, and Power Automate.

 Now, click on the **Next** from lower right corner to move on next page.